What is Endurance Riding?

 How Do I Get Involved?

-The Pony Club introduced endurance riding as one of its sports in 1997, today there are five ride levels, ranging from level 1 (Merlin) which are rides under 10 kilometres, to level 5 (Eagle) which are advanced rides over 40 kilometres.
+There are five Endurance ride levels, ranging from level 1 (Merlin) which are rides under 10 kilometres, to level 5 (Eagle) which are advanced rides over 40 kilometres.
 Details about each ride level are detailed below:

-Pony Club Members can take part in Endurance through rides organised by Branches and Centres, or they can access rides organised by national governing bodies; Endurance GB, Scottish Endurance and the Irish Long Distance Riding Association, with the main aim to qualify for the Endurance Championships!
+Pony Club Members can take part in Endurance through rides organised by Branches and Centres, or they can access rides organised by national governing bodies; Endurance GB (EGB), Scottish Endurance and the Irish Long Distance Riding Association, which qualify for the Endurance Championships!

 How Do I Progress Further?